Emblem of the Estonian Soviet Socialist Republic

+The banner bears the Soviet Union state motto, "Workers of the world, unite!", in both Estonian and Russian.

 The official usage of the Soviet emblem was discontinued in Estonia in 1990, as the country switched back to the original coat of arms of independent Estonia along with other national symbols, display of which had been banned under the Soviet rule.